😐Monthly costs for one person with rent: $2,351 in Perth versus $2,075 in Byron Bay.

 Perth vs Byron Bay: Cost of Living - Frequently Asked Questions

-What is the total cost difference between living in Perth and Byron Bay?
+What is the total cost difference between living in Perth and in Byron Bay?

 Which city has better-paying jobs?

-On paper, Byron Bay earns 17% less.
+On paper, salaries run 14% lower in Byron Bay.
 That's worth factoring in alongside costs, though remote workers earning in a stronger currency may not notice the difference at all.

-How do apartment prices compare in Perth and Byron Bay?
+How do apartment prices compare in Perth and in Byron Bay?

 Which city is more expensive overall: Perth or Byron Bay?

-How do commuting costs compare in Perth and Byron Bay?
+How do commuting costs compare in Perth and in Byron Bay?

 A monthly transit pass in Byron Bay runs roughly 10% less than in Perth.
 Both cities have functional networks, but the price difference matters if you're watching your budget.